 Here are a few tips for engaging Millennials in your company culture so they remain with you longer.

-Millennials are energized by trying new things
+Millennials are energised by trying new things

 Millennials overwhelmingly are open to serving in multiple roles throughout the company and in many cases prefer it to being ‘stuck’ in a single role.
 This can be an advantage to companies that may feel forced to do more with less due to a strained economic climate.
 Allowing Millennials to move around and fill different roles can also encourage their growth into mature workers.
 As they develop their skills and experience through cross training, lateral moves, and job shadowing, they’ll become better-rounded employees.